CSA-OCP-GER/windows-virtual-desktop/7_faq/readme.md

-# Collection of Topics out of our Workshops
+# Collection of topics out of our workshops

 ## 1. How does Scaling work for the WVD host pool?